omicscode/eVaiutilities/README.md

-# eVai-analyzer
+# eVai-utilities
- - eVai-analyzer for open genomics.
+ - eVai-utilities for open genomics.
  - It supports all versions of eVai.
  - It analyzes the eVai output files for variant annotation to filtering, preparating user reports and database and annotator and more.
  - It analyses the data from both older and newer version.
 See the example folder for the older and the newer version files.
  - It provides the population scale variant searching given a folder according to the variant, annotation, transcript, gene, and coordinates.
  - In a new release you will have Fst, population maps and all integrated in the single RUST code.

+**NEW VERSION COMING NEXT WEEK**.

  ```
  cargo build